vagkaratzas/RNA-seq/README.md

 # download-SRA-convert-paired-fastq.R

+* In case you start with .sra files instead of FASTQ or FASTA:
 * Please install the fastq-dump for linux beforehand and add fastq-dump to the PATH.

 Downloads experiment files (.sra).